django/asgiref/specs/asgi.rst

 *synchronous*.

-The first callable is called when the connection is started, and then the second callable is called immediately afterwards.
+The first callable is called when the connection is started, and then the second callable is called and awaited immediately afterwards.

 This style was retired in version 3.0 as the two-callable layout was deemed unnecessary.
 It's now legacy, but there are applications out there written in